prataprajr/tableauserver_backup/README.md

  - Right click on script and click edit(using powershell).
 You can run the script here.

 ##Automation
-Once manual testing of script is successful, you can configure it to run daily via the Widnows task sheduler
+Once manual testing of script is successful, you can configure it to run daily via the Windows task sheduler
  - Program Path: 'powershell.exe'
  - Argument '-file <"path to Tableau backup powershell script">